ptdriscoll/klrn-compare-tv-schedules/README.md

 - `python run.py parse protrack`
 - `python run.py parse titan`

-Compare two files, with optional fourth argument to designate channel (defaults to 9.1):
+Compare two files, with optional argument to designate the channel (defaults to 9.1):

 - `python run.py compare protrack titan`
-- `python run.py compare protrack titan 9.2`
+- `python run.py compare protrack titan --channel 9.2`

+Use API to retrieve raw PBS TV schedule as JSON, and place it in `/data`, with option to designate how many days (defaults to 7):

+- `python run.py get pbs`
+- `python run.py get pbs --days 14`

+Utility to explore JSON file, with options to designate max level and how many items to show in lists (defaults to, respectively 4 and 6)

+- `python run.py explore data/pbs.json`
+- `python run.py explore data/pbs.json --level 3 --items 3`

 ### Output